nicopace/owsd-tiny/README.md

 This is a fork of http://public.inteno.se/owsd.git without SSL, ubus-proxy and dbus support.
 OpenWrt build files that do a static link against libwebsockets are in `openwrt`.

+The final .ipkg is only 53kb and has no dependencies

 Usage:

 `feeds.conf`: